How to Pass the NWEA 8th Grade MAP Test in 2023

 The third test is a shorter version of the assessment and is taken in the middle of the academic year.

-The MAP tests are not timed.
+The MAP 8th grade tests are not timed.
 However, it generally takes about an hour for each student to complete.

 - Skills checklist – This assesses the student’s affinity for particular subjects before and after they learn them.